ZacharyForman/Gozzlang-Comp/README.md

 Some example programs can be found along with the reference implementation [here](https://github.com/ZacharyForman/GozzLang).

 To submit your entry, fork this repository and make a pull request with your submission + instructions on how to build and run it.
-Your source files may /at most/ be 100kB in size.
+Clarification can be requested by emailing me (github email) or making an issue on this repository.
+Your source files may /at most/ be 10kB in size.
+We will judge the contest on the 15th of March.